andretf/galgo/README.md

 Current specs:
 - Each solution for a population generates 2 children solutions
-- Using **Elitism**: only best 50% of generate children survive to generate next solutions
+- Only best 50% of generate children survive to generate next solutions
 - No parents surviving

 ## Using